PROV-024: Academic Faculty Members Appointed to Administrative Positions

-Provides: (1) the terms and conditions governing the appointment or reappointment of a tenured faculty member to a full- or part-time administrative position; and (2) clarity as to which policies govern a faculty member’s administrative appointment or responsibilities and which govern his or her academic appointment.
+Provides: (1) the terms and conditions governing the appointment or reappointment of a current or newly recruited academic faculty member to a full- or part-time administrative position; and (2) clarity as to which policies govern a faculty member’s administrative appointment or responsibilities and which govern their academic appointment.

 Department offering academic, for-credit programs of study, usually leading to a degree.
-For the purposes of this policy, academic department also refers to the department or school in which the faculty member holds an academic tenured appointment.
+For the purposes of this policy, academic department also refers to the department, school, or unit in which the faculty member holds an academic appointment.

-Positions at a senior level of the University that require “the performance of work directly related to the management of the educational and general activities of the institution, department, or subdivision thereof.”1 These positions are within three or four reporting levels of the president (such as vice presidents, deans, and positions reporting to a dean or division chief, such as department chairs, associate deans, or section heads).
+Senior-level positions that require “the performance of work directly related to the management of the educational and general activities of the institution, department, or subdivision thereof.”1 These positions are within three reporting levels of the president (such as vice presidents, deans, and positions reporting to a dean, such as department chairs and associate deans) and usually require at least 50% effort dedicated to the administrative position.
 Administrative positions as defined in this policy are discretionary appointments; all administrative service is at the will of the appointing authority.

 Administrative Salary Supplement:

-The supplement that may be added to a faculty member’s salary during his or her service in an administrative position.
+A supplement that may be added to a faculty member’s base salary for performing work that lies outside of their regular responsibilities, such as that associated with service in an administrative position.

-Supervisor (division chief, dean, vice president, or president) to whom the faculty member reports in his or her administrative capacity.
+Supervisor (dean, vice president, or president) to whom the faculty member reports in their administrative capacity.

 To ensure the flexible and effective administration of the University, all administrative positions governed under this policy are discretionary appointments and all persons appointed serve at the pleasure of the administrative supervisor.

-The administrative supervisor may choose to suspend or end the faculty member’s administrative appointment at any time for adequate cause including the faculty member’s failure to achieve the goals or to fulfill the responsibilities specified in the appointment letter or for violation of University policy or applicable law.
-In the event of such suspension or termination of the administrative appointment, the administrative supervisor shall provide the faculty member with written notice of such failure and provide the faculty member with an opportunity to respond in writing or to request a meeting within ten (10) working days of receiving written notice.
+The administrative supervisor may choose to suspend or end the faculty member’s administrative appointment at any time.
+In the event of such suspension or removal of the administrative appointment, the administrative supervisor shall provide the faculty member with written notice of the reasons for such suspension or removal and provide the faculty member with an opportunity to respond in writing or to request a meeting within 10 working days of receiving written notice.

-When appointing or reappointing a member of the tenured faculty to a discretionary administrative position, the administrative supervisor will issue an appointment/reappointment letter that will specify, at a minimum:
+When appointing or reappointing a current or newly recruited member of the academic faculty to a discretionary administrative position, the administrative supervisor will issue an appointment/reappointment letter that will specify, at a minimum:

-- that the appointment is subject to this Policy on Tenured Faculty Members Appointed to Administrative Positions and any amendments thereto;
+- that the appointment is subject to this Policy on Academic Faculty Members Appointed to Administrative Positions and any amendments thereto;

 - dates upon which the discretionary administrative appointment will begin and end;